 On June 6, 2022, a purported securities class action complaint (Schneider v.
 Teladoc Health, Inc., et. al.) was filed in the U.S. District Court for the Southern District of New York against the Company and certain of the Company's officers.
 The complaint was brought on behalf of a purported class consisting of all persons or entities who purchased or otherwise acquired shares of the Company's common stock during the period October 28, 2021 through April 27, 2022.
 The complaint asserted violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder based on allegedly false or misleading statements and omissions with respect to, among other things, the Company's business, operations, and prospects.
 The complaint seeks certification as a class action and unspecified compensatory damages plus interest and attorneys' fees.
 On August 2, 2022, a duplicative purported securities class action complaint (De Schutter v.
 Teladoc Health, Inc., et.al.) was filed in the U.S. District Court for the Eastern District of New York.
-The claims and parties in De Schutter were substantially similar to those in Schneider.
+The claims and parties York, which was consolidated with the Schneider case in De Schutter were substantially similar to those in Schneider.
 The De

-Schutter case was transferred on consent to the Southern District court, and the Schneider and De Schutter actions have now been consolidated under the caption In re Teladoc Health, Inc. Securities Litigation.
+Schutter case was transferred on consent to the Southern District court and the Schneider and De Schutter actions have now been consolidated under the caption In re

+Teladoc Health, Inc. Securities Litigation.
 On August 23, 2022, the court appointed Leadersel Innotech ESG as lead plaintiff pursuant to the Private Securities Litigation Reform Act of 1995.
-The lead plaintiff filed an amended complaint on September 30, 2022, on behalf of a purported class consisting of all persons or entities who purchased or otherwise acquired shares of the Company's common stock during the period February 24, 2021 to July 27, 2022, and filed a second amended complaint on December 6, 2022, on behalf of a purported class consisting of all persons or entities who purchased or otherwise acquired shares of the Company's common stock during the period February 11, 2021 to July 27, 2022.
+The lead plaintiff subsequently filed an amended complaint on September 30, 2022, on behalf of a purported complaints that expanded the alleged class consisting of all persons or entities who purchased or otherwise acquired shares of the Company's common stock during the period February 24, 2021 to July 27, 2022, and filed a second amended complaint on December 6, 2022, on behalf of a purported class consisting of all persons or entities who purchased or otherwise acquired shares of the Company's common stock during the period February 11, 2021 to July 27, 2022.
 On July 5, 2023, the court granted the defendants' motion to dismiss the complaint.
-On November 17, 2023, the lead plaintiff filed an appeal in the United States Court of Appeals for the Second Circuit.
+On November 17, 2023, the lead plaintiff filed an appeal in complaint, and on September 24, 2024 the United States Court of Appeals for the Second Circuit affirmed in part, and vacated in part, the Southern District court's dismissal and remanded for further proceedings.
 The Company believes that it has substantial defenses, and the Company and its named officers intend to defend the appeal and any further proceedings in the lawsuit vigorously.